 Sl.
-Basic of Difference Bill of Exchange Cheque

-No.

-1. Drawn A bill of exchange can A cheque can be

-be drawn on any drawn only on a

-person including a particular banker.

-banker

-2. Payability It is payable on It is payable on

-demand or on the demand only.

-expiry of a certain

-3. Validity period.
-A bill made payable to bearer on demand is void by virtue of section 31 of the RBI Act.
+No. Basic of Difference Bill of Exchange Cheque 1.
+Drawn A bill of exchange can be drawn on any person including a banker A cheque can be drawn only on a particular banker.
+2. Payability It is payable on demand or on the expiry of a certain period.
+It is payable on demand only.
+3. Validity A bill made payable to bearer on demand is void by virtue of section 31 of the RBI Act.
 A cheque drawn payable to bearer on demand is perfectly valid.
 4. Acceptance In case of time bill, acceptance by the drawee is necessary before he can be made liable on it.
 A cheque does not require any acceptance.
-5. Graceperiod Three days of grace are allowed while calculating the maturity date in the case of time bill.
+5. Grace period Three days of grace are allowed while calculating the maturity date in the case of time bill.
 No days of grace are allowed in the case of a cheque for the simple reason that is always payable on demand.
 6. Notice When a bill is dishonoured, notice of dishonour is necessary.
 Notice is not necessary for a cheque.
 7. Sets Foreign bills of exchange are drawn in sets of three.
 It is not so in case of cheque.
 8. Discounting A bill can be discounted with a bank.
 A cheque cannot be discounted.
 9. Stamping Bills are to be sufficiently stamped Cheques need not be stamped 10.
 Currency A bill can be drawn and payable in any currency.
 A cheque is payable only in home currency.
-11. Crossing A bill cannot be A cheque can be

-crossed crossed either

-generally or specially

-so as to ensure

-payment to the rightful

-owner.

-12. Dishonour On dishonour of a bill No such thing is done

-there is a practice of on the dishonour of a

-noting and protesting cheque.

-13. DischargefromLiabilit The drawer of bills is The drawer of a

-у discharged from cheque is not

-liability if it is not duty discharged by delay of

-presented for payment. the holder in

-presenting it for

-payment unless

-because of the delay

-his interest have been

-damaged owing to

-bank's failure

-meanwhile.
+11. Crossing A bill cannot be crossed A cheque can be crossed either generally or specially so as to ensure payment to the rightful owner.
+12. Dishonour On dishonour of a bill there is a practice of noting and protesting No such thing is done on the dishonour of a cheque.
+13. Discharge from Liability The drawer of bills is discharged from liability if it is not duty presented for payment.
+The drawer of a cheque is not discharged by delay of the holder in presenting it for payment unless because of the delay his interest have been damaged owing to bank's failure meanwhile.

-3Discuss in detail the features of a cheque.
+3. Discuss in detail the features of a cheque.